prafra/jupyter-book-TAILOR-D3.2/_sources/main/Ethical_Legal_Framework/AI_ACT.md

 - *Chapter IV - Transparency Obligations for Providers and Deployers of Certain AI Systems*.
 This Chapter, composed of one article only, lists all the obligations that providers and deployers of limited risk AI systems have.
 Indeed, such AI systems must be designed and developed in such a way that the natural persons concerned are informed that they are interacting with an AI system (e.g., chatbots, or a clear disclosure that a content has been artificially generated).

 - *Chapter V - General-Purpose AI Models*.
 This Chapter, composed of 6 Articles, regulates General-purpose AI models, including large generative AI models, which might also be integrated into other AI systems.
 A key point of this Chapter is the obligation of transparency to understand such models better and ensure that their providers respect copyright law when training their models.
-In addition, some of these models could pose systemic risks, because they are widely used or very capable (for now, the threshold is fixed to have a training measured in floating point operations -or FLOPS- greater than $10^{25}$).
-Providers of such models must assess and mitigate risks, report serious incidents, conduct state-of-the-art tests and model evaluations, ensure cybersecurity, and provide information on the energy consumption of their models.
+In addition, some of these models could pose systemic risks, because they are widely used or very capable (for now, the threshold is fixed to have a training measured in floating point operations -or FLOPS- greater than **$10^{25}$). **Providers of such models must assess and mitigate risks, report serious incidents, conduct state-of-the-art tests and model evaluations, ensure cybersecurity, and provide information on the energy consumption of their models.

 - *Chapter VI - Measures in Support of Innovation*.
-This Chapter is composed of seven Articles and introduces the "regulatory sandboxes'', i.e., a mechanism established to foster innovation in AI, experimenting and testing in a controlled environment new products and services under a regulator’s supervision.
+This Chapter is composed of seven Articles and introduces the "regulatory sandboxes"", i.e., a mechanism established to foster innovation in AI, experimenting and testing in a controlled environment new products and services under a regulator’s supervision.

 - *Chapter VII - Governance*.
 This Chapter is composed of seven Articles, dealing with the establishment of mechanisms that can help in facilitating the application of the EU AI Act, such as the European Artificial Intelligence Board Advisory forum and the Scientific panel of independent experts.
 Moreover, this Chapter advocates the designation of national competent authorities and single points of contact.